The Best Ways to Book Qatar Qsuites with Points & Miles

 2. Book with Qatar Avios

-American AAdvantage miles might be the way to go if you're looking for the most affordable way to book Qsuites.
-But if you're looking for the easiest way, look no further than Qatar's own mileage program, Qatar Avios.
+American AAdvantage is the way to go if you’re looking for the most affordable way to book Qsuites.
+But if you’re looking for the easiest way, look no further than Qatar’s own mileage program, Qatar Avios.
+In fact, you could argue Qatar Avios should be #1 on this list.

-Qatar's frequent flyer program has slid underneath the radar for years.
-But after forming a deeper partnership with British Airways, Qatar adopted Avios … and that's a huge win.
+Qatar’s frequent flyer program has slid underneath the radar for years.
+But after forming a deeper partnership with British Airways last year, Qatar adopted Avios … and that’s a huge win.

 For years, the only easy way to earn Qatar miles was by transferring Citi ThankYou points.
+American Express quietly joined the fold by adding Qatar as a transfer partner earlier this year.
 But now that they both use Avios, you can combine miles between British Airways and Qatar.
-So in a roundabout way, Qatar is now a Chase transfer partner, Amex transfer partner, and a Capital One transfer partner too.
+So in a roundabout way, Qatar is now a Chase transfer partner and a Capital One transfer partner too.

 qatar qsuites